 How long does teamLab Planets take?

 Allow 90 minutes to 2 hours now that the Forest Area has been added.
-You can move faster but there's no reason to rush - the installations reward time spent in them.
+You can move faster but there's no reason to rush.
+The installations reward time spent in them.

 Is teamLab Planets suitable for toddlers and young children?